seinecle/blog/_posts/2021-09-22-gexf-vosviewer.md

 last_modified_at_readable:   Sept 22, 2021
 ---

-### Just out: a bridge between Gephi and VOSviewer.

 [Gephi](https://gephi.org) is a free software for network visualization, which is quite popular (more than 3 million downloads since it launched in 2010, and one million download in the last 2 years).

 And what about [VOSviewer](https://vosviewer.com)?
 This is a software quite close to Gephi in spirit, but more focused on bibliometric networks (who publishes with whom, who cites whom... in science).